It is a derivative type of Stryker armored car. I made it from October 2013 to January 2014.

 Shocking photo… Decal of the uniform which was my only hope is this condition.
 From the first, I had bad premonition.
 These decals’ hand feeling is tough and dry, not like as Cartograf Decal’s smooth one.
 Since there are so many cracks and useless, all the camouflage painting will be handwriting automatically…

-Well, vigorously I had made six bodies and there is no description about camouflage uniform colors on this kit.
+Well, vigorously I had made six bodies and there is no description of camouflage uniform colors on this kit.
 I’ll check it later.

 The camouflage of a desert pattern is underpainting.
 It is the Tamiya enamel color of XF-52 flat earth, XF-57 buff and XF-60 dark yellow which I used.
 Well, I think it’s fairly splendid without detailed research.

 Missiles BGM-71F and BGM-71C painting.
 At first, I used Tamiya enamel paint by brushing but not good work.
 This photo is almost removed enamel paint.
 I intend to brow Creos Mr. Color and show you in the Gallery.